 Our treatment and distribution systems are regulated by the United States Environmental Protection Agency and the State of California Division of Drinking Water, under the state and federal Safe Drinking Water Acts.
 Municipal water agencies that use surface water protect public health by filtering and disinfecting all water delivered to our customers.
 These processes reduce viruses, Cryptosporidium, E. coli, Giardia, and other water-borne pathogens that can cause illnesses.

 Filtration: Coagulants are added, and then the water passes through filters of anthracite and sand to remove particles like dirt, parasites, bacteria, and viruses.

-Disinfection: A disinfectant (chlorine or chloramine) is added to kill any remaining parasites, bacteria, and viruses, and to protect the water from germs when it is piped to homes and businesses.
-(Disinfectants can be added before filtration and/or after, depending on the water treatment plant).
+Disinfection: A disinfectant (chlorine) is added to kill any remaining parasites, bacteria, and viruses, and to protect the water from germs when it is piped to homes and businesses.
+Disinfectants are added before filtration and/or after, depending on the water treatment plant.

 Trihalomethanes, or THMs, are byproducts of the process used to disinfect water during the treatment process.
 They are formed when natural organic material, such as the decaying vegetation commonly found in lakes and reservoirs, reacts with chlorine used to treat the water.

 Yes.
 THMs are found to varying degrees in all chlorinated drinking water.
 They form when chlorine reacts with naturally-occurring organic matter in water.
 Chlorine is necessary for disinfection and required by regulations to protect public health.
 It has been used to disinfect water for almost a century due to its effectiveness at killing bacteria and viruses in water, reducing the incidence of intestinal illness and other health problems caused by waterborne pathogens.